yeslogic/fathom-experiments/notes/references/the-power-of-pi.md

 [@brendanzab](https://github.com/brendanzab):

-This paper demonstrates a series of practical use cases for dependently typed programming, including an example of an embedded data description language in section 3.
+This paper demonstrates a series of practical use cases for dependently typed programming, including an example of an embedded data description language in Section 3.
 The relevant code is listed below:

 ```agda